 The WordPress files you have extracted to your WordPress folder should look like the screenshot below …

-If your computer’s operating system doesn’t allow you to automatically extract (i.e. open) zip/rar files on your hard drive, you will need to use a compression utility like WinZip, or search online for “how to extract files from a zipped compressed folder“.
+If your computer’s operating system doesn’t let you automatically extract (i.e. open) .zip/.rar files on your hard drive, you will need to use a compression utility like WinZip, or search online for “how to extract files from a zipped compressed folder“.

 Note: If you plan to install WordPress into a subfolder of your domain name (e.g. yourdomain.com/blog), you will need to rename the extracted folder and make sure it matches the subfolder name …